Shoe Quality Inspections: How to Inspect a Shoe

 Finally, when you check shoe quality inspections “inbound” inside your warehouse, you already own the problem.
 Ask yourself, how did this shoe get this far?
+What is the footwear final inspection process?
 Who missed these problems inside the factory before the shoes shipped?
 Heads should be rolling!
 Your factory has a QC system flaw.
 Can you “fix” your factory?
 Maybe you need to find a new one?

 How Shoes are Made.

 Learn more about making shoes:Do you want to learn how big brands make shoes?
 Now you can!
 How Shoes are Made will show you how modern shoes come to life!
 More than just a tour through a sneaker factory and more than your average shoe making book!
 This is the perfect Shoe design a handbook for footwear designers.
 From drawing shoe designs to sample development and footwear manufacturing, you will learn how it is all done.
 Written by veteran shoemaking pros, How Shoes are Made will give you a look inside the REAL world of shoe design, development, and mass production.
 220 pages with over 400 color photos and drawings.
 26 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, pattern making and much more!
 A must-read for young shoe designers, sneakerheads, or any footwear fanatic!
 Secure payments Visa, MasterCard & PayPal.
 Over 3500 copies sold!
 Read in over 60 countries!